petrov-mg/ignite/operation_context/03-cross-node-propagation.md

 `checkPendingCustomMessages()` is also reached from `processNodeAddFinishedMessage` / `processNodeLeftMessage` / `processNodeFailedMessage`, i.e. from *inside* the `:3296` scope of the topology message being processed.
-With full-replacement restore semantics a pending message carrying a snapshot cleanly displaces that outer context, and since `13b506e028c` a pending message with `opCtxSnp == null` resets it to defaults — neither case leaks the topology message's context ([05.11](05-context-loss.md#511-empty-snapshot-restores-are-a-noop--fixed)).
+With full-replacement restore semantics a pending message carrying a snapshot cleanly displaces that outer context, and since the null-snapshot fix a pending message with `opCtxSnp == null` resets it to defaults — neither case leaks the topology message's context ([05.11](05-context-loss.md#511-empty-snapshot-restores-are-a-noop--fixed)).